bigskysoftware/htmx/www/essays/hateoas.md

 > I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
 Today’s example is the SocialSite REST API.
 That is RPC.
 It screams RPC.
 There is so much coupling on display that it should be given an X rating.

-While attempts have been made to impose more elaborate hypermedia controls on JSON APIs, broadly the industry has rejected this approach in favor of RPC-style JSON apis.
+While attempts have been made to impose more elaborate hypermedia controls on JSON APIs, broadly the industry has rejected this approach in favor of RPC-style JSON APIs.

 This is strong evidence for the assertion that a natural hypermedia such as HTML is a practical necessity for RESTful systems.